sergio-sanchezo/showcase/content/docs/shortcodes/visual illusions/aplications_visual_phenomena.md

 Study, implement and discuss possible applications of some known visual phenomena and optical illusions.{{< /hint >}}

-# Grid illusion
+# Scintillating grid illusion

 The scintillating grid illusion is an optical illusion, discovered by E. and B. Lingelbach and M. Schrauf in 1994.
 It is often considered a variation of the Hermann grid illusion but possesses different properties.

-It is constructed by superimposing white discs on the intersections of orthogonal gray bars on a black background.
-Dark dots seem to appear and disappear rapidly at random intersections, hence the label "scintillating".
+It is constructed by superimposing white discs on the intersections of orthogonal gray bars on a black background. **Dark dots seem to appear and disappear rapidly at random intersections, hence the label "scintillating"**.
 When a person keeps his or her eyes directly on a single intersection, the dark dot does not appear.
 The dark dots disappear if one is too close to or too far from the image.

 ## Example